TheRealBenjiLi/FalcomasterBlog/source/_drafts/Falcomaster-Post-0-What-is-Falcomaster.md

 playstyles.
 It will watch a human play Melee, then it will learn to make choices mimicking the human player.

 Wait, what IS supervised learning?
-And how are we going to apply it to Falcomaster?
+And how does it apply to Falcomaster?

 Supervised learning is a machine learning technique.
-Like many machine learning techniques, it involves a program to be trained via training data.
+It involves a program taking in training data (this is also known as "training a program").
 The training data consists of an input and an expected output.
+Later, when it is presented with real data, the program can utilize its training to draw conclusions.
+If you want a more formal definition on supervised learning, Wikipedia has an article [here](https://en.wikipedia.org/wiki/Supervised_learning).
-In our case, the input would be video frames/footage of gameplay, and the expected output would be the next button press in the video.

-The program would take in the video footage as part of training, and it will try to "predict" the correct corresponding button to press.
-The correct buttons would be the buttons the human player presses.
-Eventually, with enough training data and time, the program will correctly predict the proper buttons to press given any video frame, therefore copying a human's playstyle.
+In our case, the input will be video frames/footage of gameplay, and the expected output will be the next button press in the video.
+The program will take in the video footage as part of training, and it will try to "predict" the correct corresponding button on a GameCube controller to press.
+The correct buttons will be the buttons the human player presses in the video.
+Eventually, with enough training data and time, the program will correctly predict the proper buttons to press in any gameplay situation, thus copying a human's playstyle.

+For now, I'm planning to have Falcomaster run in computer environments alongside GameCube emulators, like Dolphin.
+But there is potential to port Falcomaster to run on a GameCube.

 ### Why Create Falcomaster